ペ・ヒョンジン国民の力議員

 Will a teacher who murders an elementary school student receive a 1 million won pension per month? ...
 People's Power lawmaker Bae Hyun Jin proposes a law to strip him of his pension = South Korea

-The total amount of contributions paid during the period can be returned.
-On the 26th, Rep. Bae said at a press conference at the National Assembly Communication Center, "In the case of Teacher A, who brutally murdered one of my students, the maximum punishment for murder was dismissal.
+The total amount of contributions paid during the term of public service can be returned.
+On the 26th, Rep. Bae said at a press conference at the National Assembly Communication Center, "In the case of Teacher A, who brutally murdered one of his students, the maximum amount of money for murder was 100,000 yen.

-"This is a measure to rectify the injustice of having to provide compensation.
+"This is a measure to rectify the injustice of providing pensions with tax money.
 This is in line with the common sense of the people and is a measure to restore trust in society and prevent the recurrence of outrageous crimes."

-He added, "Our court's sentencing committee recommends a minimum of three years in prison for murder, even taking into consideration factors such as mental and physical weakness.
+He added, "In cases of murder, the sentencing committee of our court recommends a minimum of three years in prison, even taking into consideration factors such as mental and physical weakness.
+Considering this, I think it would be better to impose a sentence of more than three years.

-Taking this into consideration, we have determined that a prison sentence of three years or more is an appropriate standard that reflects the seriousness of the crime while maintaining legal fairness."
+"We have determined that a prison sentence of 10 years is an appropriate standard that reflects the seriousness of serious crimes while maintaining legal fairness," he added.

 2025/02/26 20:42 KST